 Bring it to life

-Bring it to life Through our broader curriculum, children have access to Forest School, various activities with visitors, for example, Devon Waste Project, working with our local community and school trips.
+Through our broader curriculum, we have restarted a range of projects including our 'Fantastic Friday' curriculum (Forest School, cookery and yoga), working with our local community and school trips.
 Skills are beginning to be transferred and actively taught through these life experiences.
 Our Year 6 children participate in the Torbay and Devon Civic Award annually.
 This involves being an active citizen both in their school and home community as well as actively promoting a charity of their choice.
 One of the joys of online assemblies is that it has allowed us to invite a number of STEM ambassadors from around the country to talk to our children about what they did at school, their education choices and what their job entails.
 Children have then been able to ask questions at the end of the presentation.
-This has widened our pupils understanding of the working world and raised their aspirations of what they can aim for in the future.
+This has widened our pupils' understanding of the working world and raised their aspirations of what they can aim for in the future.
 All visitors to the school are given a Skills Builder information sheet, and refer to the skills when speaking to students.
-This year, for the first time, we have introduced Skills Builder projects.
-These are taking place during the summer term and have allowed greater flexibility, as pupils selected projects that complement their classroom learning.
+This year we have introduced Skills Builder projects.
+Projects completed include: Community Café Going Green and Active Minds.
+Children worked together to learn about and implement the skills in a real life situation.

 What's next